drewp41/PredictingPopularityOnReddit/README.md

   </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Based on the new graph we can see a less skewed range of values and a smaller drop off between the relationship.
-We can see a more accurate drop off.
-It seems that the amount of characters required are still the same despite the data being filtered now.
-This overall proves the fact that it is best to have posts that are between the amounts of 5-25 characters. </p><hr size="20">
+<p>Based on the new graph we can see a less skewed range of values and a more accurate drop off of average score after around 25 characters.
+It seems that the amount of characters required are still the same, despite the data being filtered now.
+This proves the fact that it is best to have posts that are between the amounts of 5-25 characters. </p><hr size="20">

-<center> <h2> Linear & Polynomial Regression </h2> </center><p> We decied that we would like to get a relative prediction of what the outcome would be by create first a linear regression of the data and then create a ploynomial trend line to the data since it is not a linear change based on the look. </p><h3> Linear </h3>
+<center> <h2> Linear & Polynomial Regression </h2> </center><p> We decided to get a relative prediction of what the outcome would be by creating both a linear regression of the data, as well as a polynomial trend line. </p><h3> Linear </h3>
 </div>
 </div>
 </div>